Precessing binary black holes as engines of electromagnetic helicity: Conclusions and further applications

 Motivated by quantum considerations, in this work we carried out a throughout study of the Chern-Pontryagin curvature scalar (\ref{gravcp}) to figure out what are the key elements of binary BH systems that may trigger the spontaneous creation of photons with net helicity through quantum vacuum fluctuations.
 To this end we have performed a series of numerical simulations of head-one collisions and eccentric orbital mergers, with specific configurations of masses and spins motivated on arguments of mirror symmetry.
 Our findings indicate that orbital precession of the two BHs, or equivalently the misalignment of the two spins with the orbital angular momentum, can produce the required helicity violation.

 As remarked above, we solved the dynamical evolution of these BHs with numerical relativity simulations.
 However, the use of symmetry arguments has proven to be extremely efficient to understand correctly the numerical results.
 Our theoretical expectations have been validated one by one in the simulations.
-Given the highly non-linear nature of Einstein's equations and of the systems involved, it is remarkable that one can predict the outcomes of a quadratic curvature integral using simple arguments on mirror symmetry.
-As in particle physics and other branches of Physics, the use of symmetry arguments may be helpful to gain further insights on the dynamics of binary BHs.
-To give an example, the exploitation of mirror symmetry in Sec.
+Given the highly non-linear nature of Einstein's equations and of the systems involved, it is remarkable that one can predict the outcomes of a quadratic curvature integral {over the whole spacetime} using simple arguments on mirror symmetry. {In fact, the use of symmetry breaking may be helpful to gain further insights on the dynamics of binary BHs.
+More precisely}, the exploitation of mirror symmetry in Sec.
 II above allowed us to predict that a necessary condition for (\ref{gravcp}) and (\ref{GWcircular}) to be non zero is that the binary is precessing.
 Currently, the identification of precessing binary BHs among all the observed events in LIGO-Virgo interferometers is an open problem and, although many events are expected to precess, there is only partial evidence of this in one single event GW200129 \cite{abbott2021gwtc,varma2022evidence,hannam2022general} (and in fact it is not free of controversy \cite{payne2022curious}).
 Precession is expected to produce a small modulation on the gravitational waveforms, but detecting this requires more precision and searches that include {this effect}~\cite{harry2016searching,bustillo2017detectability, PhysRevD.102.044035}.
 Alternatively, symmetry arguments guarantee that if (\ref{GWcircular}) is not zero, then the binary is necessarily precessing.
-In other words, {the inference of non-negligible gravitational-wave circular polarization in LIGO-Virgo detections can be used to identify} precessing systems.
+In other words, {the inference of {{\it net}}, non-negligible gravitational-wave circular polarization {from} LIGO-Virgo detections can be used to identify} precessing systems \footnote{{Notice that Eq. (\ref{GWcircular}) represents the {\it net}, circularly polarized flux of gravitational waves emitted by a binary, integrated among {\it all} directions on the sphere.
+While non-precessing binaries can generate a gravitational-wave mode ($\ell, m$) with circular polarization, i.e. $| h_+^{\ell m}(\omega)-ih^{\ell m}_{\times}(\omega)|^2 -|h_+^{\ell m}(\omega) + ih^{\ell m}_{\times}(\omega)|^2\neq 0$, the mirror-symmetric mode ($\ell, -m$) cancels this contribution upon summation in (\ref{GWcircular}).
+An unbalance is only obtained when the binary black hole is precessing, i.e. when the mirror symmetry is broken. }}.
 This independent observable may pave the way for identifying precession sistematically.
 We plan to explore this possibility in future works~\cite{bustillo2023}.